graybike/graybike.github.io/_posts/2014-09-27-structuring-sinatra-apps-part-1.markdown

 #### Ingredients

 There were a number of things I wanted to include in this project.
-I've listed them below, but if you're not interested in any of this and just want to get to the tutorial, just jump to Part 1: Setting up the project.
+I've listed them below, but if you're not interested in any of this and just want to get to the tutorial, just jump to [Setting up the project](#setting-up-the-base-project).

 * Has a simple, modular, and manageable file structure for routes, models, etc.
 * Uses [Haml](http://haml.info/) for view templating.